 What Is Degrowth?
 How It Will Easily Change The World For The Better

 What is Degrowth?
 Why should you even care?
-Degrowth is on track to become the most powerful philosophy to change our world in many lifetimes.
+Degrowth is on track to become the most potent philosophy to change our world in many lifetimes.

-Spanning, health, wealth, economies, ecologies, and cultures.
+I am spanning health, wealth, economies, ecologies, and cultures.
 Here is why and how I see it.
-Tell me what you think.
+Please tell me what you think.

-There was a time the Earth was completely empty of humans.
-Today there are 11 billion humans and that number is continually growing.
+There was a time when the Earth was utterly empty of humans.
+Today, there are 11 billion humans, and the number is continually growing.

 Anyone with even minimal intelligence would liken the rapid growth of humanity across the globe over the centuries to a virus.

-In the movie The Matrix, I believe Agent Smith described humans very accurately.
+I believe Agent Smith described humans accurately in the movie The Matrix.
 A virus indeed.
 Literally.

 Agent Smith -The Matrix

-We will need 1.5 Earths to maintain this growth at our existing rate of growth.
-There is a large portion of society that believes degrowth to be a simple solution to this problem.
+We will need 1.5 Earths to maintain this growth at our current rate.
+Many people believe that degrowth is a simple solution to this problem.

-Ironically there is an almost equal portion of society that asks the question, “What Problem?”.
+Ironically, an almost equal portion of society asks, “What Problem?”.

 What Is Degrowth?

-I see Degrowth as the counterbalance to human exploitation, environmental destruction, and growth at all costs, more is the better capitalist system.
+I see Degrowth as the counterbalance to human exploitation, environmental destruction, and growth at all costs; in a capitalist system, more is better.

-The Degrowth Movement was formed in 2008 following the first official Degrowth conference in Paris.
+The Degrowth Movement was formed in 2008 following Paris’s first official Degrowth conference.

-The principles of Degrowth can be relatively simple and straightforward.
+The principles of Degrowth can be relatively simple.
 Fewer productions and over-consumption lead to better social and ecological outcomes.

-The word Degrowth can also mean many different things to many different people.
+The word Degrowth can also mean many different things to many other people.
 As a Living Simple Minimalist, I love this definition of the movement.

 Degrowth is a planned reduction of energy and resources use designed to bring the economy back into balance with the living world in a way that reduces inequality and improves human well-being.